Gepsu/godot-utils/README.md

 Usage:
 - Add AreaSound node to your scene and draw the area you want with Polygon2D
-- Call `AreaSound.set_following(Node2D)` to set your follow node.
-This is usually your player character
+- Assign followed node to something.
+This is usually either your player character or the camera.
+- You can also change your follow node via code by setting `following_node` to a valid Node2D

 <br>